-For example, by multiplexing eight 1-Gb/s signals into a single fiber, the data-carrying capacity of that fiber increases from 1 Gb/s to 8 Gb/s in aggregate.
-Single fibers are currently able to transmit data at speeds up to 400 Gb/s.
+For example, by multiplexing eight 1-Gbps signals into a single fiber, the data-carrying capacity of that fiber increases from 1 Gbps to 8 Gbps in aggregate.

 The maximum data-carrying capacity that can be designed into a WDM system is strongly dependent on the spacing between the wavelengths being used.
-For fused silica fiber, the range of usable wavelengths lies within two spectral windows that are each approximately 30 nm wide and nominally centered around 1300 nm and 1550 nm.
+For fused silica fiber, the range of usable wavelengths lies within two spectral windows that are each approximately 30 nm wide.
+One is nominally centered around 1300 nm and the other around 1550 nm.